expo/expo/docs/versions/unversioned/sdk/google.md

 ## Using it inside of the Expo app

-In the Expo client app, you can only use browser-based login (this works very well actually because it re-uses credentials saved in your system browser).
+In the Expo Client app, you can only use browser-based login (this works very well actually because it re-uses credentials saved in your system browser).
 If you build a standalone app, you can use the native login with the package `expo-google-sign-in`.

 To use Google Sign In, you will need to create a project in Firebase (or on the Google Developer Console).
 In Firebase create a project, then enable Google Sign-In in the Authentication tab on the left side of the page.